CSD Portfolio software suites requirements and supported platforms

 - Graphics card and drivers that support OpenGL version 2 (see this support database entry for more details)

-The above supported platforms and system requirements, taken together, form the minimum recommended specification for any system that is planned to be used for a CSD-System software install.
+The above supported platforms and system requirements, taken together, form the minimum recommended specification for any system that is planned to be used for a CSD Portfolio software install.

 Graphics System Requirements

-Products with 3D graphical display functionality are supported only on graphics cards and chipsets that have up to date installers and are still in support from the graphics system manufacturers.
+Products with 3D graphical display functionality are supported only on graphics cards and chipsets that have up-to-date installers and are still in support by the graphics system manufacturers.
 The graphics drivers in use should support OpenGL 2.1.

 Recommended Specification for Improved Performance

-The CSD-System software suite is varied in terms of the types of action each software component will perform.
-There are thus several areas of a computer system where improved specification of a particular hardware component will improve performance of the CSD-System software:
+The CSD Portfolio software suite is varied in terms of the types of action each software component will perform.
+There are thus several areas of a computer system where the improved specification of a particular hardware component will improve the performance of the CSD Portfolio software:

 - Disk Access Speed: The greatest performance increase will be seen in any aspect of the software that requires access to large data files, such as ConQuest database searches

-- RAM: Increased RAM over 8 GB will help when either looking at large datasets or large complex structures, or else when using multiple CSD-System programs at the same time.
+- RAM: Increased RAM over 8 GB will help when either looking at large datasets or large complex structures or else when using multiple CSD Portfolio programs at the same time.
 For CSD-CrossMiner use we recommend a minimum of 32 GB RAM as this program requires holding large datasets in memory.